"Kryptonite" nominated for

 She is also very open about her own struggle and history with depression and anxiety and is a huge advocate for mental health awareness along with other philanthropic causes.

-Since the age of six, Taylor has been harnessing her impressive vox onto stages and in recording studios.
+Since a young age, Bree has been harnessing her impressive vocals in choirs, on stages and in recording studios.
 The up and comer has worked with the likes of vocal coach to the stars, Bob Garrett (Los Angeles), and Lorraine Lawson (Toronto), notable for her work on CTV’s “The Launch”.
+Bree has also had to overcome incredible challenges throughout her music career, mainly her hearing disability.
+She has battled hearing loss since childhood and despite this, she has not let it hold her back from going after her dreams and has made a career for herself as a country singer who is the epitome of resilience.

-Inside the melodic lines of love growing wild is the insatiable talent of Taylor’s delivery on lyric.
-Her full-bodied vox will toss a memory to a young Trisha Yearwood, an Ashley McBride on the rocks, and a Carrie Underwood candor that worms itself into your ear and taunts you to try to turn away.
-Taylor’s got a gift beyond singing and songwriting – she’s born with the talent that draws you in and holds you captive till every last grit and grime, every last husky note, every last perfectly pitched crescendo has been placed on your lap.
-You’ll find yourself at the end of the track, rapidly trying to start it all over again.
+Inside the melodic lines of Bree’s body of work, is the insatiable talent of Taylor’s delivery on lyric.
+Her full-bodied vocals will toss a memory to a young Trisha Yearwood, an Ashley McBride on the rocks, and a Carrie Underwood candor that worms itself into your ear and taunts you to try to turn away.
+Bree has a gift beyond singing and songwriting – she’s born with the talent that draws you in and holds you captive till every last grit and grime, every last husky note, every last perfectly pitched crescendo has been placed on your lap.
+You’ll find yourself at the end of a track, rapidly trying to start it all over again.

 With a career and brand built on authenticity, honesty and resilience, Bree’s creative ambitions have no limitations.
 No matter what life throws at her, Bree is and always will be a fighter and she will keep writing songs, keep singing and will remain truly unapologetically Bree!